cstielper/wordpress-google-map-with-categories/README.md

 add_action( 'init', 'YOUR_FUNCTION_PREFIX_create_custom_taxonomies', 0 );
 ~~~~

+## Import the JSON file into Advanced Custom Fields

-## Output HTML markup to be used by the Javascript
+## Output HTML markup to be used by the javascript
 Add this to your theme's functions.php file.
 Don't forget to prefix your function name.
 ~~~~
 function YOUR_FUNCTION_PREFIX_area_map() { ?>